 Annika is the consummate people-person and token extrovert on the StartingBloc staff.
 She believes deeply in the potential and capacity of every person she comes across, and knows that humans have the power to make the world a better, kinder, and more inclusive place.
 Having spent her career in community organizing, Annika values authenticity, curiosity, drive, and the curative power of a good hug.
 Annika holds a degree in International Affairs from the University of Colorado, Boulder, and as a long-time Coloradan, spends most of her free time frolicking on mountainsides. email@example.com

 Everyone can participate in cultivating the good in our world.
 This fact is both terrifyingly large and absolutely actionable – and Kristine loves a good action item.
-Kristine holds a Masters of International Studies specializing in Rural Development, and has over six years of experience in international development.
-She gets excited about seeing other people go for it, whether that be a new startup, participating in a social movement, or full on raging dance moves in a crowded elevator. email@example.com
+Kristine is a trained public speaker and facilitator who holds a Masters of International Studies specializing in Rural Development.
+Prior to joining StartingBloc, she worked in international development for six years, founding and leading teams across the African continent and in India.
+You'll find +1 for Destroying the Patriarchy as one of two sentences in her LinkedIn profile. firstname.lastname@example.org

 Brandi Nicole Johnson

 Brandi Nicole Johnson has spent her entire career working within the nonprofit sector and is a celebrated contributor.
 She is currently the Executive Director at Apex United Methodist Church Family of Faith Communities.
 Prior to becoming an Executive Director, Brandi was a Project Director at the Center for Creative Leadership and a House Manager at SECU Family House at UNC Hospitals.
 Brandi has degrees in Political Science and Communication Studies from the University of North Carolina at Greensboro.
 She loves consuming food that is life changing and asking provocative questions that inspire action.